Week Long Solidworks Surfacing Workshop

 Prerequisite: 500 hours or Learning SolidWorks Level 1

 - 3D Curves and 2D curves with continuity.
+Compare spline curves with styles pline curves.

-- Split lines for building surface geometry.
+- Split lines vs projection curves for building trims and other surface geometry.

-- Surface Loft and Surface Boundary functions.
+- Surface Loft vs Surface Boundary functions.

 - Rhino or Alias Studio IGES and STEP import as SOLIDWORKS Import Diagnostics.

-- Surface Offsets
+- Surface Offsets with limitaions

 - Extend Surfaces, Surface Trims, and Knits.